Thinking of signing up for Hertz's Gold Plus Rewards loyalty program? Your timing is lucky.

 Next, you can affirm that you would like to earn points—the main reason for joining the program—and enter any other loyalty programs you belong to.

-You can also opt-in to Hertz's fuel prepay option, but we highly recommend that you do NOT check this box.
+While you have the option to buy into Hertz's fuel prepay program, we highly recommend that you do NOT check this box.

 You can choose your car category preference, from compact car all the way up to SUV.

 You will also have an opportunity to note your preferences for insurance coverage in the U.S. and abroad.
 You can accept or decline the loss damage waiver (LDW), Liability Insurance Supplement (LIS) and Personal Accident Insurance (PAI) options.
 If you're confused about which box to check, consult our Quick Primer on Rental Car Insurance and Ultimate Glossary of Car Rental Terms.

 Unsprisingly, there's also some upsell here.
 You can purchase optional add-ons such as satellite radio and GPS navigation.